 First round; 2nd leg

-APR have never reached the group stages since they made their debut in African competitions in 1997.
+Djoliba reached the group stages of CAF Confederation Cup in 2012 while APR have never reached the stage since they made their debut in Africa’s biggest club competition in 1997.